GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 Storage Attributes and NumPy API functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As we mentioned above, keeping compatibility with NumPy is an essential requirement for GT4Py Storages and therefore they should support the most relevant parts of the NumPy API.
 An initial proposal of supported features is presented here.
 By features we mean NumPy functions (:code:`np.function()` -like) that work well with GT4Py storages, as well as attributes (:code:`ndarray.attribute`) and methods (:code:`ndarray.method()`) of the :code:`ndarray` class.

-We are aware that this is by no means an exhaustive list and we ask for additional input from the community to collect other features that should be supported.

 NumPy Functions
 ===============
-:code:`np.all`
-    same semantics as :code:`np.logical_and.reduce`, when applied to all axes.

-:code:`np.any`
-    same semantics as :code:`np.logical_or.reduce`, when applied to all axes.

-:code:`np.max`
-    same semantics as :code:`np.max.reduce`, when applied to all axes.

-:code:`np.min`
-    same semantics as :code:`np.min.reduce`, when applied to all axes.

 :code:`np.transpose`
     permutation of the axes.
 In addition to the parameters of :code:`np.transpose`, when applied to